richgel999/ufo_data/bin/anon_pdf.md

 *   [http://www.project1947.com/fig/horten1.htm](http://www.project1947.com/fig/horten1.htm)

-Note: This finding was never delivered to Congress in an open forum in the decades that followed despite it likely being relevant to Congressional inquiries into the origin of UAP after World War II.
+>**_Note_**: This finding was never delivered to Congress in an open forum in the decades that followed despite it likely being relevant to Congressional inquiries into the origin of UAP after World War II.

 **(PUBLIC DOMAIN)** - 1948 — An anonymous retired Col. states a UAP crash occurred this year near Laredo, TX. he states when he arrived it was under a canopy and witnesses were sworn to secrecy.